Please scroll further down this page for FAQs relating to our Winter 2024/25 Membership

 Do you have pacers on the winter runs?

 Please note, however, that the ambassadors are not employed as pacers.
-The above paces are approximate.
-The key reason we divide into these groups is to ensure that everyone is running with others of a similar ability.
+Quoted paces are approximate, and the key reason we divide into these groups is to ensure that everyone is running with others of a similar ability.

 The pacing groups are dictated by marathon target times: 3:30, 3:45, 4:00, 4:15, 4:30, 4:45, 5:00+.